Hunt unveils green technology plan with swipe at Joe Biden

 Labour’s climate secretary Ed Miliband said: “Other countries are matching the ambition of the US, UK business says we must, but Tory dogma says No,” the MP said.
 “Britain can’t afford a government that will make us losers in this race.”

+Tory climate adviser Chris Skidmore, former energy minister, said Mr Hunt’s comments about the Biden administration were “regrettable”.
+He told Times Radio: “What we should be doing is looking at what’s happening in the US as an opportunity for ourselves.”

-Energy secretary Grant Shapps said the energy security plan, due to be published on Thursday chancellor’s update to the green finance strategy, would set out how the government plans to “fix” the problem of securing cheap and reliable energy.
+Energy secretary Grant Shapps said the energy security plan, due to be published on Thursday aloing with the chancellor’s update to the green finance strategy, would set out how the government plans to “fix” the problem of reliable energy.

 New green hydrogen production projects also feature alongside plans to establish of Great British Nuclear, with the government also pointing to £5,000 grants towards heat pump insulation, which will be extended to 2028.